 There is currently a high demand for Mathematics, Science, and Special Education teachers who have an interest in teaching at the middle school or high school level.

-Any undergraduates, with other than Liberal Studies majors, interested in teaching as a career, are strongly encouraged to contact the School of Education at Evans Hall for on-going advising and the development of a long range teaching credential program plan by School of Education faculty starting as early as your freshman year.
+Any undergraduates, other than Cross-Disciplinary Studies majors, interested in teaching as a career, are strongly encouraged to contact the School of Education at Evans Hall for on-going advising and the development of a long range teaching credential program plan by School of Education faculty starting as early as your freshman year.